 Ann Gray, FRICS, FAIA

 Ann is a frequent lecturer and juror at universities such as USC, UCLA, and Harvard Graduate School of Design and has served on the Dean's Advisory Council at Woodbury University School of Architecture.
 Ann has been recognized by the National Association of Women Business Owners for her entrepreneurial endeavors and is the recipient of a Los Angeles City Council Citation for her participation as an appointee to the Hollywood Redevelopment Agency Design Review Committee.
-She has degrees in Applied Mathematics and Architecture both from UCLA.
+She has a B.A. in Applied Mathematics and an M. Arch both from UCLA.